Although many tourist guides would lead you to believe otherwise, there are plenty of things to do in Wicklow outside of Glendalough.

 As you can see in the video above, they even have their very own Hollywood sign in a field near the village where it has some sheep to keep it company.

-The Spinc Loop is one I’ll always love.
+The Spinc Loop is arguably the most popular of the many Glendalough walks.
 I’ve done this walk countless times over the years with friends, many of whom now live abroad in the likes of London, Canada, and Australia.

 It’s one that we tend to do every couple of years and the scenery never gets old.
 This walk will take you along the Spinc ridge overlooking Glendalough, offering seemingly endless panoramic views over Glendalough and the surrounding hills and mountains.